What Is The RALC?

 "Individuals who do not fulfill the requirements of their lateral entry license within the three years they are initially given may be issued another lateral entry license provided:

-- they have passed the required Praxis II exam(s) for the specialty area in which the license will be issued and
+- they have passed the required licensure exam(s) for the specialty area in which the license will be issued and

 - at least six years have elapsed since the prior lateral entry license was issued."